skx/foth/README.md

 Each example builds upon the previous ones, with a pair of implementation files that change:

-* `builtins.go` contains the words implemented in golang.
+* `builtins.go` contains the forth-words implemented in golang.
 * `eval.go` is the workhorse which implements to FORTH-like interpreter.
+  * This allows executing existing words, and defining new ones.

 ### Part 1